Russanandres/tilte/README.md

 · music files in one directory

 ## Usage
-Run script with path after, like `bash tilte.sh /home/$USER/music/`
+Run script with path after, like `bash tilte.sh /home/$USER/Music/`
-Tilte automaticaly renames all your music files in directory as `$Artist - $Title.mp3`
+Tilte automaticaly renames all your music files in directory as `$Artist - $Title.flac`
 Warning!
 Use only absolute path!
 Relative path will not work at all!

 ## Known bugs
 · mv cannot rename files with `/` or `\` in name, so tilte cannot rename them.
 · tilte can't accsess to folders.
 Please use it in one folder with all files.
-· tilte tries to rename EVERYTHING in your folder, so try to not store photos and videos with music.
+· tilte tries to rename photos and videos in your folder, so try to not store other type of media with music.

 WIP